NMA93/Accessibility-Designer-Guide/docs/Architecture/content-and-language.md

 The right choice of words is essential when it comes to accessibility.
 {: .fs-6 .fw-300 }

+Match between system and the real world
+{: .label .label-black }
+Help and documentation
+{: .label .label-black }

 ---

 ## Table of contents